TheRyuu/ffdshow/readmeAudio.txt

 1. About ffdshow audio decoder

-    ffdshow is an open source directShow filter and VFW codec mainly used for the fast and high-quality decoding of video in the MPEG-4 ASP (e.g. encoded with DivX, Xvid or FFmpeg MPEG-4) and AVC (H.264) formats, but supporting numerous other video and audio formats as well.
+    ffdshow is an open source directShow filter and VFW codec that can be used for the fast and high-quality decoding of a large number of audio and video formats.

     It has the ability to manipulate audio with effects like an equalizer, volume control, a Dolby decoder, reverb, Winamp DSP plugins and more.

 2. Features

-   - support for most used codecs: AC3, AAC, DTS, MP1/2/3, and Vorbis
+   - Support for a large number of audio formats: AC3, AAC, DTS, MP1/2/3, Vorbis, LPCM, TTA, QDM2, ADPCM, IMC, ATRAC3, and many more.
-   - additional support for LPCM, TTA, QDM2, ADPCM, IMC or ATRAC3...
-   - Dolby decoder
+   - Dolby decoder.
-   - audio filters: equalizer, volume, reverb, mixer and convolver
+   - Audio filters: equalizer, volume, reverb, mixer and convolver.
-   - multichannel audio processing by Winamp plugins has been added
+   - Multichannel audio processing by Winamp plugins.
-   - audio decoder AC3 output: the new check box "Encode only multichannel streams" allows sending multichannel audio (which otherwise cannot be digitally sent) to AV-amp in AC3-SPDIF
-   - support for SPDIF on Windows Vista has been added ("Audio decoder configuration" -> "Output" -> "Connect to:")
+   - Support for SPDIF output.

 3. ffdshow-tryouts

    ffdshow was originally developed by Milan Cutka.
-Since Milan Cutka stopped updating in 2006, we launched a new project 'ffdshow-tryouts'.
+Since Milan Cutka stopped updating in 2006, we launched a new project called 'ffdshow-tryouts'.

 4. Configuration

-   - the installer can set speaker configuration
+   - The installer can set speaker configuration.
      It loads the setting of the OS (control panel) as default.

 5. Web links